-Unplugging from the digital world and enjoying the things in your physical presence.
+- Limit screen time.
 Much of our society is connected through various electronics.
 It would do many of us good to take a break from these devices.
 It may be difficult at first but try spending at least 1-2 hrs each day away from your phone, tablet, and anything else that has a chime, bell, or alert.

-Let go of the uncontrollable events and situations in life.
+- Let go of the uncontrollable events and situations in life.
 This may be one of the most significant things you can do to develop better mental self-care.
 When we continue to think about things that are beyond our control, frustration, anger, and sadness can result.
 Learning to let go of these thoughts mentally frees us to enjoy the present.

-Developing healthy eating habitshelps you to maintain the ability to carry out daily functions.
+- Developing healthy eating habits helps you to maintain the ability to carry out daily functions.
 The nutrients we obtain from the foods we eat has a great impact on our well-being.
 Try establishing healthier eating habits with one meal at a time to avoid feeling overwhelmed.

-There are many benefits to regular exercise, which along with healthy eating, has a great impact on your well-being.
+- There are many benefits to regular exercise, which along with healthy eating, has a great impact on your well-being.
 Dedicating at least 30 minutes a few days each week is a good start towards your physical self-care. *Always check with your medical doctor before beginning a new workout regimen.

-Getting enough sleep not only improves your mood, it helps your body repair itself which is crucial for daily functioning.
+- Getting enough sleep not only improves your mood, it helps your body repair itself which is crucial for daily functioning.
 The recommended amount of sleep for adults is 7-8 hours each night.
 Lifestyle factors may affect your sleeping patterns but aim to get as much quality sleep as possible each night.

-Listen to your body and what it’s telling you.
+- Listen to your body and what it’s telling you.
 Don’t brush aside a lingering cough, persistent pain, and physical ailments that are not normal for you.
 While these things may go away with time, they may be symptoms of underlying issues.
 It’s better to err on the side of caution and seek medical intervention if any physical symptoms you’re experiencing cease to go away or become worse.

-Spending time with family and friends can provide good laughter, bring comfort, and help lift your spirits.
+- Spending time with family and friends can provide good laughter, bring comfort, and help lift your spirits.
 Cherish each moment you have with these individuals.

-Volunteering to those in need helps to change your perspective and learn to appreciate the “little” things in life.
+- Volunteering to those in need helps to change your perspective and learn to appreciate the “little” things in life.